Homological invariant properties under cleft extensions

 \section{Abstract}

-We study the behavior of the Gorenstein weak global dimension and Gorenstein flat-cotorsion global dimension under a cleft extension of rings; we prove that under some mild conditons the finiteness of the Gorenstein weak global dimension and that of the Gorenstein flat-cotorsion global dimension are both invariant.
+We study the behavior of the Gorenstein weak global dimension under a cleft extension of rings; we prove that under some mild conditons the finiteness of the Gorenstein weak global dimension is invariant.
 Moreover, we compare the relative singularity categories with respect to flat-cotorsion modules under a cleft extension of rings.
 Some applications to $\theta$-extensions and Morita context rings are given.